milwaukeedata/MKE_CD-markdown/openrecordlog.md

-Open Records Communication Log w/ Markup
+MKE Community Database - DATASET OPEN RECORD COMMUNICATION LOG
 =============

-This is a simple guide/outline for how to post a communication log on GitHub or the [Milwaukee Community Database](http://mkecommunitydata.com) that will let people know what the communication history is for your open records requests.
+This is a simple guide/outline for how to post a content and an open records communication log on GitHub or the [Milwaukee Community Database](http://mkecommunitydata.com) that will let people know what the communication history is for your open records requests.

 Rules to follow: